previous

 next

-This page focusses on the military records of soldiers who survived conflicts and received some kind of pension.
+The top part of this page focusses on the records of military personnel who enlisted before 1913 and received some kind of pension after retirement.
 In the National Archives of England and Wales, such records are concentrated in five series of the WO 97 collection: 1760-1854 (for which there is now a name index available online), 1855-1872, 1873-1882, 1882-1900, 1900-1913.
-In addition there are entries from the Royal Navy Register of Seamen's Services at the English National Archives.
-Information on the military personnel killed in the First and Second World Wars, can mostly be found on the Commonwealth War Graves Commission Debt of Honour database.
-Information on commissions and honours awarded to British soldiers in the First and Second World Wars can be searched online in the London Gazette.
-All Australians who served in both World Wars are listed on the Australian War Memorial website.
+In addition the following includes entries from the Royal Navy Register of Seamen's Services at the English National Archives.
+Some entries are enhanced with references to commissions and honours awarded to British soldiers in the First World War.
+Those events can be searched online in the London Gazette.
+This page also includes a few miscellaneous US and Canadian records.

 Alfred PIGGINS 1903 GB PRO